 When Maacah Davis Is Told It’s Undoable, She Does It

-New member Maacah Davis joins us today.
+WDN strives to leverage our multigenerational nature.
+When we have members from various generations we can all be inspired by a range of wisdom, experiences, and ideas.
+New members like Maacha believe in the intentionality we are taking to make WDN a welcoming space for all.
 Born in Cameroon and having spent much of her childhood between Nigeria and Ghana, at the age of 11 Maacah found herself in sleepy Birmingham, Alabama.
-At 19, she founded the town’s first fashion magazine belladonna and hasn’t stopped creating since.
-We’re excited to speak with her today.
+At 19, she founded the town’s first fashion magazine belladonna, and hasn’t stopped creating since.

 Welcome, Maacah!
 Tell us about what it was like to found belladonna – the only Black-woman-owned fashion magazine founded in the US in years – at age 19.
 What did that experience teach you about yourself?